The Terrible Twos: Fact Versus Fiction

 General truth about the terrible twos: Two-year-olds have nothing better to do.

-: A snit that lasts all morning and makes everyone late is not a problem for a two-year-old.
+Why it’s tough: A snit that lasts all morning and makes everyone late is not a problem for a two-year-old.
 It’s not as if she’s got other plans for the day.

 Why it’s not so terrible: If you tell someone you were late because you were managing a tantrum from your two-year-old, you will most likely be met with sympathy.
 This ready-made excuse for lateness can come in handy…even on days when your toddler isn’t to blame.